 Includes all of the industry certifications for any lab that was involved in completing validation testing.

 The Appearance Approval Report verifies that the customer has inspected the final product and it meets all the required appearance specifications for the design.
 The report includes color, textures as well as fit (gaps between parts), etc.

 A picture of the production parts is included in the PPAP documentation along with the location where the parts are stored.

-A sample part that is signed off by customer and supplier.
+A sample part that is signed off by the customer and supplier.
 The master part is normally used to train operators on subjective inspections such as visual or for noise.

 This section of the PPAP requirements is where each customer lists their own specific requirements for the PPAP process.

 The Part Submission Warrant is a summary of the entire PPAP submission and specifies: